Roman Republic: Social troubles and first civil war

 Views on the structural causes of the Republic's collapse differ.
-One of the enduring theses is that Rome's expansion destabilized its social organization between conflicting interests; the Senate's policymaking, blinded by its own short-term self-interest, alienated large portions of society from it, who then joined powerful generals who sought to overthrow the system.
-Two other theses have challenged this thesis.
-The first notices that nobody actively sought the destruction of the republic – in fact, politicians clung ever harder to the traditional political system in its waning years, – but pins blame on the Romans' inability to conceive of alternatives to the traditional republican system.
-The second instead stresses the continuity of the republic: until its disruption by Caesar's civil war and the following two decades of civil war created conditions for autocratic rule and made return to the republic impossible.
-In this view, "civil war caused the fall of the republic, not vice versa".
+One enduring thesis is that Rome's expansion destabilised its social organisation between conflicting interests; the Senate's policymaking, blinded by its own short-term self-interest, alienated large portions of society, who then joined powerful generals who sought to overthrow the system.
+Two other theses have challenged this view.
+The first blames the Romans' inability to conceive of plausible alternatives to the traditional republican system in a "crisis without alternative".
+The second instead stresses the continuity of the republic: until its disruption by Caesar's civil war and the following two decades of civil war created conditions for autocratic rule and made return to republican politics impossible: and, per Erich S. Gruen, "civil war caused the fall of the republic, not vice versa".

 A core cause of the Republic's eventual demise was the loss of elite's cohesion from c.
 133 BC: the ancient sources called this moral decay from wealth and the hubris of Rome's domination of the Mediterranean.
-Modern sources have proposed multiple causes of elite cohesion, including wealth inequality and a growing unwillingness by aristocrats to transgress political norms, especially in the aftermath of the Social War.
+Modern sources have proposed multiple reasons why the elite lost cohesion, including wealth inequality and a growing willingness by aristocrats to transgress political norms, especially in the aftermath of the Social War.

-The Gracchi
+Gracchan period

-In the winter of 138–37, a first slave uprising, known as the First Servile War, broke out in Sicily.
-After initial successes, the slaves led by Eunus and Cleon were defeated by M. Perperna and P. Rupilius in 132 BC.
+In the winter of 138–137 BC, a first slave uprising, known as the First Servile War, broke out in Sicily.
+After initial successes, the slaves led by Eunus and Cleon were defeated by Marcus Perperna and Publius Rupilius in 132 BC.

 In this context, Tiberius Gracchus was elected plebeian tribune in 133 BC.
-He attempted to enact a law to limit the amount of land that any individual could own and establish a commission, on which Gracchus and members of his family would sit, distribute to public lands to poor rural plebs.
-The aristocrats, who stood to lose an enormous amount of money, were bitterly opposed to this proposal.
-Tiberius submitted this law to the Plebeian Council, but the law was vetoed by a fellow tribune named Marcus Octavius.
-Tiberius induced the plebs to depose Octavius from his office on the justification that Octavius acted contrary to the manifest will of the people, a position that was unprecedented and constitutionally dubious: carried to its logical end, this theory would remove all constitutional restraints on the popular will, and put the state under the absolute control of a temporary popular majority.
-His law was enacted and took effect, but, when Tiberius ostentatiously stood for re-election to the tribunate, he was deliberately murdered by a faction in the senate.
+He attempted to enact a law to limit the amount of land anyone could own and establish a commission to distribute public lands to poor rural plebs.
+The aristocrats, who stood to lose an enormous amount of money, bitterly opposed this proposal.
+Tiberius submitted this law to the Plebeian Council, but it was vetoed by fellow tribune Marcus Octavius.
+Tiberius induced the plebs to depose Octavius from his office on the grounds that Octavius acted contrary to the manifest will of the people, a position that was unprecedented and constitutionally dubious.
+His law was enacted and took effect, but, when Tiberius ostentatiously stood for reelection to the tribunate, he was murdered by his enemies.